JoeBillingsley/JoeTheAverage.github.io/_drafts/2017-05-08-What-It-Is-Im-Doing-2.md

 But that uses up precious space, and on books which might not even get looked at!

 This **is** a hard problem.
-You lean back in your chair and stare up at the ceiling and bemoan the twisted path that brought you here in the first place.
+You lean back in your chair and stare up at the ceiling.
+You just need a moment to think...

 The bell rings again.